Why every 3PL needs a Returns Management System (RMS)

 Why a WMS doesn’t Work for Returns Management

 Some 3PLs naturally turn to their WMS for help with the returns process, incorrectly assuming that the same software that handles inventory receiving, put-away, picking, order shipping, and inventory replenishment will somehow step up to the plate and automate their returns management.
-In reality, an RMS only scratches the surface of the end-to-end returns process.
+In reality, a WMS only scratches the surface of the end-to-end returns process.

 Designed to manage order fulfillment, a WMS doesn’t cater to modern customers who want to go online to initiate a return, print a shipping label, and send the item back to the merchant.
 Because of this, some 3PLs will add more point solutions, ending up with a patchwork of tech that doesn’t “talk” to each another.